 UniLaSalle

-Karine LAVAL is Director of Research, Development and Innovation at UniLaSalle.
-She contributes to this project through her commitment to research conducted in close collaboration with local stakeholders and her experience in developing partnerships between academic institutions and the agricultural sector.
+Karine LAVAL is the Director of Research, Development and Innovation at UniLaSalle.
+She contributes to the project through her commitment to fostering close collaboration between researchers and stakeholders in the agricultural sector.

 Cailly-Aubette-Robec Drainage Basins Union

-Pierre-Henri CLERGEOT is project manager for the protection of water catchment areas at the Cailly-Aubette-Robec Watershed Authority.
-He provides essential expertise on water management issues and their links to agricultural practices at the regional level.
+Pierre-Henri CLERGEOT is a project manager responsible for protecting water catchment areas.
+He provides expertise on water management issues and their connection to agricultural practices.

 Normandy Chambers of Agriculture

 Charlotte JOULIA is a crop advisor at the Seine-Maritime Chamber of Agriculture.
-This collaboration provides a direct link with farmers in the Seine-Maritime region and allows for careful consideration of issues specific to the area.
+She serves as a direct link to farmers and ensures that the region’s specific challenges are carefully addressed.

-The follow-up committee is composed of five members, in addition to the project leaders and the project engineer.
-It provides a forum for discussion and reflection, enabling the project to be monitored and, where necessary, its direction to be adjusted.
-The committee meets twice a year and brings together a variety of complementary stakeholders involved in discussions on the project's challenges, such as representatives from watershed associations, the Chamber of Agriculture, Rouen-Normandy Conurbation and UniLaSalle University.
+The steering committee consists of five members, in addition to the project leaders and the project engineer.
+It serves as a forum for discussion and reflection, enabling the committee to monitor the project and, if necessary, adjust its direction.
+The committee meets twice a year and brings together a diverse and complementary group of stakeholders engaged in discussing the project’s challenges, such as representatives from watershed associations, the Chamber of Agriculture, the Rouen-Normandy Conurbation and UniLaSalle.

 The Master's in Sustainability Science, launched in 2024 at Université PSL, is a transdisciplinary program dedicated to supporting socio-ecological transformations.
 It emphasizes research conducted in close collaboration with non-academic actors and focused on practical action.
 Each year, Master's students contribute to transdisciplinary group projects, known as TRANSFORM projects.
 One of these projects is linked to the Imagine Agroecology Hotspot.
 This year, students focused on the representation of pesticides among various stakeholders in the agricultural sector in Normandy.